TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/iam-sspr-insight2-test.md

     cloudEnvironments="public"
 />

-# This is a test insight
+# Case Creation Insight Demo
 <!--/issueDescription-->
-This is a test insight.
-[Test blade here](data-blade:Microsoft_AAD_IAM.DomainsListBlade.Domains)
+There is no issue detected for domains.
+[Please check all your domains here](data-blade:Microsoft_AAD_IAM.DomainsListBlade.Domains)
 <!--/issueDescription-->